DriesVanDaele/OMEN/README_docker.md

 given that the software as specified in README.md is available.
 The purpose of this Dockerfile is solely to give an idea of what a proper software environment should look like to replicate our experiments)

-You can run experiments using your own data by modifying the appropriate facts in  experiment_generator.pl:
+Since the Dockerfile calls the shell scripts directly, you can run experiments using your own data by modifying the appropriate facts in  experiment_parameters.pl.

-the first 6 lines of experiment_parameters.pl can be adjusted to choose your own data and settings:
+Its facts can be adjusted to set your own data and choose your own settings (the default ones correspond to the original experiment discussed in the paper):

 data('example_data/tokheim_pancancer_somatic_CADD.pl', 'example_data/tokheim_pancancer_somatic_coverage_ranks.pl').
 network_file('example_data/network.pl').